Kattis91/with-travel-in-mind/README.md

 - Users who are not logged in are prompted to log in if they want to leave comments:
   ![image](https://res.cloudinary.com/dx0imlozl/image/upload/v1700671314/no-comments-unlogged-user_ia4pub.png)
 - Logged-in users can:
-    - Like/unlike comments left by other explorers.
+    - Like/unlike comments left by other explorers ([User Story](https://github.com/Kattis91/with-travel-in-mind/issues/39))
     - Leave comments:
     ![image](https://res.cloudinary.com/dx0imlozl/image/upload/v1700671003/no-comments-logged-in-users_ry3mrf.png)